VariantSync/Vatras/README.md

   - [/] proof of being variant-preserving
     - [x] Binary CC -> CC
     - [ ] CC -> Binary CC
+- [/] I already wrote a bidirectional translation from choice calculus to choice calculus with local dimension declarations.
+The idea is that when not having local dimension declarations, one can identify the deepest spot in the choice calculus tree at which the declaration can be introduced.
+We could also add that to our map.

 ### Algebraic Decision Diagrams
 - [/] implement algebaric decision diagrams (ADDs)